Pontic Greek genocide: Conditions of deportations

 Another observer in Harput, probably the missionary Dr. Ruth Parmelee, said that arriving women and children were "practically naked, sometimes in snow up to the knees, with just some sacking as covering".
 They had been deported "in a blizzard"; on the roads, "a carriage has sometimes to zigzag to avoid passing over" the corpses.

 American relief worker Edit Wood, on his way from Samsun to Harput, noted:

 Bodies lay along the roadside and in the fields everywhere.
-There was no hope for the Greeks from Malatia to Samsun, and the most fortunate were those who perished at the start.
+There was no hope for the Greeks from Malatya to Samsun, and the most fortunate were those who perished at the start.

 But starvation and exposure did not entirely replace the sword.
 As we have seen, there were the massacres in and around Kavak Gorge.
 Elsewhere, a deported attached to the third convoy from Samsun wrote that 660 people were killed by gendarmes as the column was descending a mountain.
 He survived by feigning death and then escaped to the mountains.

 The most detailed and comprehensive description of the convoys during August 1921 - February 1922 comes from two NER missionaries stationed in the Harput area, Major F. D. Yowell and Dr. Mark Ward.
 After they were expelled by the Turkish authorities in March 1922, they presented their findings to Jackson and Bristol.
 The British High Commission in Constantinople described the two missionaries' reports as highlighting "deliberate attempt of the Angora Government to exterminate the Greek population of Anatolia".
 Yowell and Ward described, among other things, the severe restrictions the authorities imposed on NER operations.
 Before the Kemalists took over, the Harput authorities had been "friendly" and had assisted NER.
 But "since the Nationalists have been in control ... the local politicians who took part in the deportations and massacres of Armenians in 1915 and 1916 have gradually returned to power", Ward wrote.
 He noted that many of the better-educated Muslims, including Muslim clerics, opposed the government's treatment of NER.